hashicorp/terraform-azurerm-vault/modules/run-vault/README.md

 # Vault Run Script

-This folder contains a script for configuring and running Vault on an [AWS](https://aws.amazon.com/) server.
-This script has been tested on the following operating systems:
+This folder contains a script for configuring and running Vault on an [Azure](https://azure.microsoft.com/) server.
+This script has been tested on the Ubuntu 16.04.

-* Ubuntu 16.04
-* Amazon Linux

-There is a good chance it will work on other flavors of Debian, CentOS, and RHEL as well.
+There is a good chance it will work on other flavors of Debian as well.

 ## Quick start

-This script assumes you installed it, plus all of its dependencies (including Vault itself), using the [install-vault module](/modules/install-vault).
+This script assumes you installed it, plus all of its dependencies (including Vault itself), using the [install-vault module](https://github.com/gruntwork-io/terraform-consul-azure/modules/install-vault).
 The default install path is `/opt/vault/bin`, so to start Vault in server mode, you
 run:

 ```